 Several diseases affect the eye, either directly or as part of a system-wide problem.
-Often serious, these conditions require immediate professional Colorado eye care to preserve your vision.
-Thanks to modern advances in eye care knowledge and technologies, most eye conditions and diseases are treatable by a Vision Care Specialists’ eye doctor.
+Often serious, these conditions require immediate professional eye care to preserve your vision.
+Thanks to modern advances in eye care knowledge and technologies, most eye conditions and diseases, specifically glaucoma, are treatable by a Vision Care Specialists’ glaucoma specialist.

 What is it?

 The eye is constantly producing and circulating a clear aqueous humor that moves through drainage canals of the anterior chamber angle in the front of the eye near the iris.
 When this clear fluid is unable to escape, often due to a blockage, fluid builds in the eye and increases pressure on the optic nerve, which is known as Glaucoma.
 Glaucoma, if left untreated, can lead to vision loss.
 There are two forms/types of glaucoma:

 - Open-Angle Glaucoma – The most common type of glaucoma, patients with open-angle glaucoma will exhibit no symptoms until they begin to gradually lose their peripheral vision.
 Though its cause is unknown, people with a higher risk of open-angle glaucoma include patients with a family history of open-angle glaucoma and certain ethnicities.

 - Angle Closure Glaucoma – Unlike open-angle glaucoma, angle closure glaucoma does exhibit symptoms, which include headaches, blurry vision and pain, and nausea.
 Angle closure glaucoma occurs when the drainage canals become blocked and requires immediate medical treatment.